Skip to main content

 What you're actually risking

 FIND auctions range widely.
-Some recent representative pricing bands:
+Some representative pricing bands, as of July 2026:

 Picture this: you win a 250,000-point chef's table at a Park Hyatt, then a family emergency takes you out of town that weekend.
-That's roughly $3,500+ in TPG-valued points gone.
+That's a six-figure points balance gone.
 No refund, no partial credit, no hotel-points pivot.
 Gone.

 Hyatt points forfeiture: what actually happens when you win and walk away